landerson02/BuckyWorld/README.md

 * As a user, I want to zoom in/out and drag the map to navigate to different areas of the map

 **Exploring Nearby Landmarks**
 * As a user, I want to view a list of nearby landmarks, sorted by distance, so I can decide which ones to visit.

+**Adding Landmarks**
+* As a user, I want to add new landmarks to the game for me and my peers to earn points
+* As a user, I want to be able to input the name, latitude, longitude, image url, points, and description for the landmark I want to add
+* As a user, I want to be notified if my landmark was added to the game

 ### API Calls